 International Affairs and Law

-For the joint-degree program, typically both the GRE and LSAT must be taken in order to be considered.
-Applicants must have a bachelor’s degree, an upper division (junior and senior) grade point average of 3.0 or better and a minimum combined score of 1000 on the verbal and quantitative portions of the GRE.
-Applicants who have scored a 158 or better on their LSAT will have their GRE requirement waived.
+Applicants to the Graduate Program in International Affairs must have a bachelor’s degree, an upper division (junior and senior) grade point average of 3.0 or better, and a minimum score on the GRE of 150 verbal, 150 quantitative, and 4.0 writing (combined score of 1000 if submitting GRE scores from before 2012).
+Applicants who have scored a 158 or better on the LSAT will have the GRE requirement waived.